Guaraní people: Uruguay missions saved

 In 1750 the Treaty of Madrid between Spain and Portugal transferred to Portugal the territory of the seven missions on the Uruguay River, and the Guaranis were ordered to leave; they refused, being familiar with the Portuguese as slave hunters.
 Seven years of guerrilla warfare killed thousands of them (see Guarani War).
 The Jesuits secured a royal decree restoring the disputed mission territory to Spanish jurisdiction.
 Two missions in 1747 and a third in 1760 were established in the sub-tribe of the Itatínes, or Tobatines, in central Paraguay, far north of the older mission group.
 In one of these, San Joaquín de los Tobatines (founded 1747), Martin Dobrizhoffer ministered for eight years.

+Treaty of Madrid

+After the signing of the Treaty of Madrid in 1750, the Guaraní fought for the rights to their territory in a war lasting from 1754 until 1756.
+This treaty mandated the displacement of numerous Guaraní people living in areas controlled by the Spanish monarchy.
+The treaty granted the Portuguese monarchy the rights to specific areas previously under Spanish control.
+The Portuguese complied with the treaty with the condition that the Guaraní people would be removed.
+In other words, in spite of the Guaraní being central to the stipulations of the treaty, they were completely absent from negotiation processes.
+The treaty was not upheld after 1761.
+As a result, the only purpose the treaty fulfilled was the displacement and death of numerous Guaraní people and the destruction of their communities.

 Jesuits expelled

-In 1767, the Jesuits were expelled from Spanish dominions by royal edict.
+In 1767, the Jesuits were expelled from Spanish dominions by royal edict, in part, because of their supposed assistance to the Guaraní in efforts to defend their rights to their territory.
 Fearing the outcome of this decision, viceroy Antonio María Bucareli y Ursúa entrusted the execution of the mandate in 1768 to two officers with a force of 500 troops.
 Despite their mission army of 14,000, the Jesuits submitted without resistance.
 Guarani caciques from Mission San Luis wrote a letter to the Governor of Buenos Aires on February 28, 1768, to ask for the Jesuits to stay.
 They wrote, "The fathers of the Company of Jesus know how to get along with us, and we with them, we are happy serving God and the King."
 The Guarani request was denied, but the letter highlights the value of the relationship the Jesuits and Guarani had established in the region.